classiebit/anofie-pro-docs/resources/docs/1.0/admin/user-groups.md

 # User Groups

-This is about making new user groups and assign them different permissions for managing different modules on the `Admin Panel`.
+This is about making multiple user groups and assign them different permissions for managing different modules on the `Admin Panel`.

 > {info} We've added this advanced feature for upcoming version features.